benoitregamey/swiss-geometadata-norm/Analyse-GM03-Medium/README.md

 Fetch the attributes that are not in the GM03 Medium norm but still widely used by the metadata of geocat.ch.

 To do that, we first retrieve all attributes used by the valid metadata.
-We don't use the non valid ones (harvested) because they potentially contain attributes that are not compatible with ISO profile.
+We don't use the non valid ones (harvested) because they potentially contain attributes that are not compatible with ISO schema.
 Results are saved in a temporary file `GM03/Valid_Attributes_Usage.txt`

 ```python